Language construct

-In computer programming, a language construct is a syntactically allowable part of a program that may be formed from one or more lexical tokens in accordance with the rules of the programming language.
+In computer programming, a language construct is a syntactically allowable part of a program that may be formed from one or more lexical tokens in accordance with the rules of the programming language, as defined by in the ISO/IEC 2382 standard (ISO/IEC JTC 1).

-The term "language construct" is often used as a synonym for control structure.
+A term is defined as a "linguistic construct in a conceptual schema language that refers to an entity".

+While the terms "language construct" and "control structure" are often used synonymously, there are additional types of logical constructs within a computer program, including variables, expressions, functions, or modules.

-Control flow statements (such as conditionals, foreach loops, while loops, etc) are language constructs, not functions.
+Control flow statements (such as conditionals, foreach loops, while loops, etc.) are language constructs, not functions.
 So while (true) is a language construct, while add(10) is a function call.

 Examples of language constructs

 In PHP print is a language construct.